-Literature review on automation and available technologies for floriculture sector was conducted from a few different sources: FCO associate members, Canadian Greenhouse Conference trade exhibitors, Agriculture and Horticulture Development Board (AHDB), Greenhouse Canada, HortiDaily, MMJDaily, FloralDaily, GPN Greenhouse Product News, and others.
+A literature review on automation and available technologies for the floriculture sector was conducted from a few different sources: FCO associate members, Canadian Greenhouse Conference trade exhibitors, Agriculture and Horticulture Development Board (AHDB), Greenhouse Canada, HortiDaily, MMJDaily, FloralDaily, GPN Greenhouse Product News, and others.

-There are totally 40 manufacturers or suppliers found within the project timeline, which can offer total of 400 different automation products to the floriculture sector.
+In total there were 43 manufacturers or suppliers found, which market a total of 400 different automation products to the floriculture sector.
 These products can either help to offset labour requirement, to increase productivity, to improve product quality, or to improve worker safety.
-None of them so far is designed specifically for COVID-19 migration, however, by using some of those automation, less people are required working in an area and workers are able to do their job at a distance. which is a co-benefit of reducing COVID-19 exposure.
-Within the 40 companies, 19 of them are from Northern America (either locally or from US), 16 from Netherlands, and the rest are from the other countries.
-Besides that, there are about 14 companies that can provide automated greenhouse for environmental control, irrigation, etc. There are also 3 companies that can provide devices that can be used for body temperature measurement, which is helpful for site entry assessment.
+None of them so far are designed specifically for COVID-19 mitigation, however, by using some of this technology, fewer people are required to work in close proximity and workers are able to conduct their jobs effectively at a distance, which is a co-benefit of reducing COVID-19 exposure and spread.
+Within the 40 companies, 19 are from Northern America (either domestically or from US), 16 from Netherlands, and the remaining are from other countries.
+Approximately 14 companies can provide automated greenhouse environmental control, irrigation, etc. There are also 3 companies that provide devices that can be used for body temperature measurement, which is helpful for site entry assessments.

-Within the total 43 companies, there are only 11 companies that provide detailed information to us, including the product cost/budget, time for installation, number of labour can be offset, return on investment (ROI), etc. The following Table 2 shows the price range, ROI, and increased productivity of each technology type based on the limited data that we have.
+Within the 43 companies, there are only 11 companies that provided detailed information, including the product cost/ budget, time for installation, amount of labour that could be offset, return on investment (ROI), etc. Table 2 demonstrates the price range, ROI, and increased productivity of each technology type based on the limited data available.
 Table 2.
 Comparison between technology types on price, return on investment, and increased productivity (Source: Equipment Database)

-Technology Type # of companies # of products Price range Return on investment (ROI) Increased productivity Propagation (e.g. taking cuttings, sowing seed, sticking) 12 47 7k-150k 1-3 yrs 50% - 90% Planting (e.g. potting, transplanting) 18 114 10k-200k 1-3 yrs 40% - 90% Production (e.g. spraying, irrigation, applying/scouting biocontrols, , trimming/pinching) 30 155 1k-200k 1-3 yrs 40% - 90% Shipping (e.g. picking/harvesting, packaging, boxing) 17 79 10k-350k 1-5 yrs 40% - 70% COVID-19 Management (e.g. screening, site entry assessment, - ventilation enhancement) 4 17 1k-12k
+Ta shu ala wa Tana # - 6 # - 6 Return on In concerned

+rechnology rype # of companies # of products Price range (ROI) productivity

+producto () p

+Propagation (e.g. taking cuttings,

+sowing seed, sticking) 12 47 7k-150k 1-3 yrs 50% - 90%

+10

+Planting (e.g. potting, transplanting) 18 114 10k-200k 1-3 yrs 40% - 90%

+Production (e.g. spraying, irrigation,

+applying/scouting biocontrols,

+trimming/pinching) 30 155 1k-200k 1-3 yrs 40% - 90%

+Shipping (e.g. picking/harvesting,

+packaging, boxing) 17 79 10k-350k 1-5 yrs 40% - 70%

+COVID-19 Management (e.g.

+screening, site entry assessment,

+ventilation enhancement) 4 17 1k-12k